eight04/wakfu-autobuild/README.md

 Details:

-* Equipment whose level > `--level` are excluded.
+* Equipment whose level is lower `--min-level` and higher `--level` are excluded.
 It doesn't calculate kit skill.

 * `--element` decides how to calculate elemental mastery.
 Suppose an equipment gives 100 mastery in two elements.
 The tool adds 100 mastery for single-element character and adds 100 * 2 / 3 mastery for tri-element character.